AAGAM17/task-tracker/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page if you want to contribute.

-## 👨‍💻 Developer

-Built as part of an internship pre-hire assignment to demonstrate React.js skills and modern web development practices.

 ---

 **Happy Task Tracking!** 🎉